spark-notebook/spark-notebook/README.md

 Use
 ---
 Before the first launch, it may be necessary to add some settings to conf/application.conf.
-In particular vmArgs can be used to set environment variables for the driver (e.g. `-Dhdp.version=$HDP-Version` if you want to run spark-notebook on a Hortonworks cluster).
-These are the settings that you would commonly pass via ` spark.driver.extraJavaOptions`.
+In particular `manager.kernel.vmArgs` can be used to set environment variables for the driver (e.g. `-Dhdp.version=$HDP-Version` if you want to run spark-notebook on a **Hortonworks** cluster).
+These are the settings that you would commonly pass via `spark.driver.extraJavaOptions`.

 When the server has been started, you can head to the page `http://localhost:9000` and you'll see something similar to:
 ![Notebook list](https://raw.github.com/andypetrella/spark-notebook/master/images/list.png)